npragin/hpe-mpii-comparative/README.md

   - Optimizes using MSE loss between predicted and ground-truth heatmaps/PAFs

 ### 3. End-to-End Approach (PETR)
+- **Background**:
+  - End-to-end approaches directly process the input image in a single unified network without explicitly separating the person detection and keypoint localization steps
 - **Architecture**:
   - Based on Pose Estimation with TRansformers (PETR)
   - Uses ResNet-50 or Swin-B backbone